 Cover Paintings with Interior Illustrations

-Please contact me via social media, or the form at the bottom of the page.
+You are welcome to message me via social media, or use the contact form at the bottom of this page.

 Sometimes I wonder if it was all a mistake.
 Everyone expected me to become a computer programmer or an engineer.
 Something scientific with maths.
 It was all so obvious.
 I had hacked myself an account on our school’s HP2000B.
 I had a slide-rule.
 I had a programmable calculator that I knew how to program.
 At 14 I was an early adopter of the Apple ][+ (eventually purchasing my very own Franklin Ace 1000– an early 80s Apple clone) who actually enjoyed manually writing instructions for the 6502 in machine code.